microglot/mglotc/README.md

 do you wish you could express?
 These are the sorts of questions we're asking ourselves and would appreciate your thoughts.

-For now, use <https://github.com/microglot/mglotc/discussions> to pitch ideas or ask questions.
+For now, use https://github.com/microglot/mglotc/discussions to pitch ideas or ask questions.
 We'll put an update there when we have other ways to engage.

 ## License

 > © 2023 Microglot LLC

-> "Microglot" is a registered trademark of Microglot LLC.

 All content in this repository is licensed under Apache 2.0 except for the dev container configuration which is under CC0-1.0.
 See the `LICENSES` directory